marcellobarylli/LanguageQuest/README.md

 # LanguageQuest
-Learn languages while experiencing an interactive adventure, powered by generative AI!
+Learn languages by playing an immersive, interactive adventure!
+Powered by generative AI.